ueberdosis/blog/content/blog/25/post.md

 ---
-title: Why the heck we built Battleship
+title: Why the heck we built Battleship Teams
 teaser: The metamorphosis from a silly idea to a lovely product.
 author: Philip Isik
 slug: battleship-teams